 The Society for Public Health Education (SOPHE) has produced this video showcasing the valuable contributions of health education specialists to enhancing the quality of life for all.

 The curriculum for our bachelor’s degree in health education and promotion is comprised of core requirements and electives in health, anatomy, and health education.
 Students enrolled in this program will also gain hands-on, real-world experience through an internship, to be completed prior to graduation.

-Our students take courses where they learn how to perform the seven competencies of health educators:
+Our students take courses where they learn how to perform the HESPA II 2020 Eight Areas of Responsibility of health educators:

-What It’s Like to Major in Health Education and Promotion at Ball State?
+Majoring in Health Education and Promotion at Ball State

 Health Education and Promotion has its own student organization, Eta Sigma Gamma, a health education honorary organization.
 Our students create health-related programming and experiences for Ball State students and the Muncie community.